walter-liu/slides/README.md

-The example for my slides.
+This repository contains the example of my slides.
 ===================================